LehuaRyon/rpn_calculator/README.md

 I chose to build the CLI tool with Javascript and Node.js due to it's simplicity, performance, documentation, and familiarity.
 I though about attempting to build it in React instead, but thought that would be overdoing it for what the requirements entailed.

 **`index.js`** Where the application begins and handles the logic of the calculator.
-This includes the RPN evaluation
+This includes the RPN evaluation.

 # Getting the CLI Tool Up and Running